sashmlv/neonemacs/README.md

 * Overview all keybindings and other stuff in each config file, and set your prefer;
 * Create your custom config file, and require it in "index.el";
 * Now you can walk through code;
+* If some error will occurred try remove ~/.emacs.d/emacs.desktop

 ### Overview: